How to Buy, Store & Cook Mushrooms

 Mushrooms are a nutritional powerhouse

 Mushrooms have been recognised as a superfood for centuries, before we even knew what a superfood was.
-They are full of natural goodness and provide so many health benefits, we should try to include them in our diet every week, as one of our five a day.
+They are full of natural goodness: low in calories, carbs, fat and cholesterol.
+With so many health benefits, we should try to include them in our diet every week, as one of our five a day.

-Mushrooms are so good for you, they're low in carbs, low in fat and cholesterol and are considered a heart healthy choice.
-They are also nutrient dense, and a good source of vitamins and minerals.
-Eating just 100 grams of mushrooms can provide up to 60% of many essential vitamins and minerals, including B vitamins, vitamin D, copper, phosphorus and potassium.
-Mushrooms are also one of the richest fresh food sources of selenium which is a powerful antioxidant required to support our immune system and fight infection.Mushrooms are known to act as a prebiotic, fuelling beneficial gut bacteria and improving gut health, digestion, and brain health.
+In fact, eating just 100 grams of mushrooms can provide up to 60% of many essential vitamins and minerals, including B vitamins, vitamin D, copper, phosphorus and potassium.
+Mushrooms are also one of the richest fresh food sources of selenium, a powerful antioxidant required to support our immune system and fight infection.Mushrooms are known to act as a prebiotic, fuelling beneficial gut bacteria and improving gut health, digestion, and brain health.

 Mushrooms are delicious, versatile and good for your health.
 With so many wonderful varieties to choose from, it should be easy to incorporate them into your weekly family meals.
 Pick up a pack of mushrooms when you’re next shopping and enjoy the flavours and health benefits.
 Find out more about seasonal fruits and vegetables here.